github/codeql/java/ql/automodel/src/README.md

 #### :warning: Warning

-Do not to "fix" shortcomings that could be fixed by a better prompt or better example selection by adding language- or mode-specific characteristics .
+Do not try to "fix" shortcomings that could be fixed by a better prompt or better example selection by adding language- or mode-specific characteristics .
 Those "fixes" tend to be confusing downstream when questions like "why wasn't this location selected as a candidate?" becomes progressively harder and harder to answer.
 It's best to rely on characteristics in the code that is shared across all languages and modes (see [Shared Code](#shared-code)).

 ## Shared Code